Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Essential Tremor

-Essential tremor often occurs with action, such as writing, holding a cup, or using utensils.
-It may run in families.
+Essential tremor often appears during action, such as writing, holding a cup, eating, or using utensils.
+It may affect both hands and can run in families.

 Parkinson’s Disease

-Parkinson’s disease often causes slowness, stiffness, rest tremor, shuffling, reduced arm swing, and other non-motor symptoms.
+Parkinson’s disease may cause slowness, stiffness, rest tremor, shuffling gait, reduced arm swing, balance difficulty, and several non-movement symptoms.

 Medication Effects

-Some medicines can cause tremor, stiffness, restlessness, or Parkinson-like symptoms.
+Some medicines can cause shaking, stiffness, restlessness, slowed movement, or Parkinson-like symptoms.

 Thyroid or Metabolic Causes

-Thyroid disease, low sugar, stimulant use, and metabolic issues can contribute to tremor.
+Thyroid disease, low blood sugar, stimulant use, electrolyte problems, and other metabolic conditions may contribute to tremor.

 Anxiety, Caffeine, and Stress

-Stress and caffeine can worsen physiologic tremor, making normal tremor more noticeable.
+Stress, anxiety, fatigue, and excessive caffeine can increase normal physiological tremor and make shaking more noticeable.

 Other Neurological Causes